andvargas/andrasvargas.com/README.md

 13 March
 Implemented a different path for both login and register: /login defaults to Log In, and /register to Register

+28 March
+Finalised Navigation bar, and added to Page template Changed Page template design
+Added a new page GA4 - GTM

 ## To Fix